 Next: TBD

 A stellar 2024 cemented Pereira's place as a star in the UFC, but he faced arguably his toughest test as light heavyweight champion when he stepped into the Octagon with Ankalaev at UFC 313.
-Pereira had dealt with strikers, but could he get the job done against a talented grappler?
+Pereira had dealt with strikers, but the question was whether he could get the job done against a talented grappler.
 Pereira kept the fight standing but fell short by unanimous decision. -- Hale

 UFC welterweight champion

-Other fighters receiving votes: Francis Ngannou and Khamzat Chimaev.
+Other fighters receiving votes: Francis Ngannou, Alexander Volkanovski and Khamzat Chimaev.

 How our panel voted